 If your blood pressure is chronically above 140/90, you have high blood pressure.
-High blood pressure, which is referred to as hypertension in the medical community, is often a secondary symptom of diseases such as renal disease, obesity, or disorders of the adrenal gland.
+High blood pressure is often a secondary symptom of diseases such as renal disease, obesity, or disorders of the adrenal gland.
 In other cases, the cause is unknown.
+If your high blood pressure is a symptom of one of these condition, you may qualify for Social Security disability benefits.

 The symptoms of high blood pressure and the degree to which they affect your life vary.
 Common symptoms include: